azamsharp/azamsharp.github.io/_posts/2022-06-30-environment-object-view-model.md

 Everything works as expected!
 So what is the problem?

-The main problem is that we have introduced a tight coupling between the view and the @EnvironmentObject.
+The main problem is that we have introduced a tight coupling between the view and the ```@EnvironmentObject```.
 Now the view must always use the EnvironmentObject to access the values.
 We also cannot use the view in other scenarios.
 Let's see how we can solve this problem by accessing the EnvironmentObject behind a View Model.

 ## Implementing View Models

 We will start by creating two view models.
-One for the IncrementCounterView and one for the DisplayCounterView.
+One for the ```IncrementCounterView``` and one for the ```DisplayCounterView```.
 This is shown below:

 ```swift
 class IncrementCounterViewModel {